Blaine Robison, M.A.

 the congregation: Grk. ekklēsia, assembly, gathering, meeting, or congregation.
 This is the sixth use of the term in Acts for the corporate organization of Yeshua's disciples.
 In Greek culture ekklēsia referred to a political body or a public meeting of citizens (Acts 19:32, 39, 41), but it primarily occurs in the Besekh for a religious body.
 In the LXX ekklēsia renders the Heb. qahal (DNTT 1:292-295), which means assembly, convocation, or congregation (BDB 874).
 In the Tanakh qahal denotes the people of God in a corporate sense, often in the context of being gathered for worship or instruction (Deut 4:10; 31:30; Ps 35:18).

 Christian Bibles almost unanimously translate ekklēsia in this verse as "church."
 The word "church" is clearly an ecclesiastical term of Christianity.
 (See my background note on this subject here.)
 A few Christian versions opt for a different translation: "assembly" (DARBY, WEB, YLT), and "congregation" (JUB, NMB).
 Messianic Jewish versions (CJB, MW and TLV) have "community."
 I prefer to translate ekklēsia with "congregation," since its definition incorporates both organic and organizational characteristics and is more neutral in tone than "church."
+The "congregation" of Yeshua's followers is the one in Jerusalem, although the mistreatment could have extended into surrounding villages.

 2 Moreover, he killed Jacob the brother of John with a sword.